 Shortly after, the heavens opened and it poured down.

-I read somewhere that some ceramics are glazed with lead based paint, and if you heat them you could end up ingesting the lead. 😮
+I read somewhere that some ceramics are glazed with lead based paint, and if you heat them you could end up ingesting the lead, and that would be one heck of a Morocco holiday disaster. 😮

 I’m also reluctant to put any of mine in the dishwasher – it’s going to be ‘hand wash’ all the way with warm water.